How to have a Vegetarian or Vegan Safari

 • Continental breakfast of coffee, tea, juice and pastries on your morning game drive.

-• Full cooked breakfast or brunch back in camp (cereals, fruits, breads, eggs and cheese).
+• Full-cooked breakfast or brunch back in camp (cereals, fruits, bread, eggs and cheese).

 • Afternoon or high tea before your afternoon game drive (beverages and biscuits, cakes, sandwiches, quiches and tarts).